holman57/url-cycle/README.md

 - **Customizable via JSON or YAML:**
   - URL lists can now be managed with either a JSON or YAML file, giving users more flexibility in defining URLs and their priority levels.

-- **Manual Control:**
-  - The utility leverages the `wait_key()` function to allow manual intervention during the cycle, providing users the flexibility to pause and resume.

-- **Console Output Control:**
-  - The `cls()` function ensures the console remains clean by clearing irrelevant or outdated output during each cycle.

 - **Command-Line Configuration:**
   - Modify cycling behaviors and preferences using command-line arguments, including support for timeout intervals and enhanced cycling rules.